What are Ad Hoc Committees?

 INFORMATION TECHNOLOGY ISSUES

 This committee encourages ongoing discussions among FAUST members regarding ways in which the university’s information technology resources could be improved to better support our academic teaching and research work.
-Current Members: Anne-Drea Allison, Bradley Votour, Carey Watt, Derek Simon, Julia Torrie, and Robin Vose
+Current Members: Anne-Drea Allison, Bradley Votour, Carey Watt, Derek Simon, and Julia Torrie.

 This committee examines the recent history and current realities of sexual misconduct in academia, in hopes of identifying best practices to prevent and address such abuse.
 It seeks to make our campus workplace safer and more equitable for faculty, staff, and students alike.